 The right to a fair trial is not reserved for the wealthy.
 Every person charged with, or accused of, a crime has the right to be treated fairly and equally and defend themselves, regardless of their financial circumstances.
 One of the most important safeguards for the fairness of criminal proceedings is the right to legal aid.
 But despite the crucial significance of legal aid, many countries across Europe fail to provide a fair and accessible system to ensure that people can access effective legal representation when they cannot afford to pay for it themselves.
 There is huge variation across countries in the structure, funding, conditions and effectiveness of legal aid systems, and many countries fall short of the minimum regional and international standards for the provision of legal aid.
 This template brief provides the current regional and international legal standards on the right to free, timely, and quality legal aid, which underpins equality of arms between the defense and prosecution, and is a foundation for other essential fair trial rights.

-This digest, as above, covers all of the core procedural rights that underpin access to justice and a fair trial.
+This briefing covers all of the core procedural rights that underpin access to justice and a fair trial.
 It sets out relevant extracts of the ICCPR, and summaries of all of the key case law interpreting those standards from the Human Rights Committee.

-The template briefs will be translated into Spanish, Turkish, German, French, Russian, Italian, and Hungarian.
+The template briefs are available in Spanish, Turkish, German, French, Russian, Italian, and Hungarian.
 If you have any questions or feedback about the briefs or digests, or would like a translated version of the brief in another language, please send us your comments.
 And if you are interested in keeping the Justice Initiative informed about cases in your country that deal with access to legal assistance, we want to hear from you.